"When I grow up I want to write books and draw pictures"

 I decided to start going to art classes and at the first one, to my surprise I discovered that I could still draw and paint!
 I also started to play about with digital artwork on my iPad and was commissioned to do a design used on merchandise for the 2015 Tall Ships visit to Blyth, Northumberland (my home since 1990).
 Seeing my artwork go off to all corners of the globe gave me the motivation to add artwork to my portfolio.

-My experience and knowledge of the armed forces, especially the Royal Navy led to several commissions and designs for veterans to use on social media, and I am honoured to have been asked by staff on HMS Prince of Wales to create bespoke artwork as leaving gifts for members of the crew.
+My experience and knowledge of the armed forces, especially the Royal Navy led to several commissions and designs for veterans and am honoured to have been asked by staff on HMS Prince of Wales to create bespoke artwork as leaving gifts for members of the crew. such as this Field Gun Crew and Ship presented to the No.1 Trainer by that year's crew.

-What I love most is making people smile and recall a precious memory when looking at my artwork, be it a local landmark of home sent to someone living abroad, or a commission with lots of personal details.
-If they shed a tear of joy, then I know I did a great job!
+What I love most is making people smile and recall a precious memory when looking at my artwork, be it a local landmark of home sent to someone living abroad, or a commission with unexpected meaningful details that are part of their life story.
+If only I was a fly on the wall to see their reaction.